Axiomatizing Epistemic Logic of Friendship via Tree Sequent Calculus: Introduction

 We proceed as follows.
 Section \ref{sec:syn_sem} introduces the syntax and semantics of $\mathbf{EFL}$.
 Section \ref{sec:tree_seq} provides a tree sequent calculus for $\mathbf{EFL}$ and establishes the soundness of the sequent calculus (Theorem \ref{thm:sound_tree_seq4efl}).
 Section \ref{sec:comp_tree} establishes a completeness result of a cut-free fragment of our sequent calculus (Theorem \ref{thm:comp_tree_seq4efl}).
-As a corollary, we also provide a semantic proof of the cut elimination theorem of our sequent calculus (Corollary \ref{cor:sum_tree}).
+As a corollary, we also provide a semantic proof of the cut elimination theorem of our sequent calculus (Theorems \ref{thm:comp_hil4efl} and \ref{thm:sound_hil4efl}, Corollary \ref{cor:sum_tree}).
 Section \ref{sec:hil_helf} specifies a Hilbert system of $\mathbf{EFL}$, and provides a syntactic proof of the equipollence between our proposed Hilbert system and our tree sequent calculus, which implies the soundness and completeness results for our Hilbert system (Corollary \ref{cor:summary}).
-Section \ref{sec:ext} extends our technical results to cover extensions of $\mathbf{EFL}$ where a modal operator for states (or a knowledge operator) obeys $\mathbf{S4}$ or $\mathbf{S5}$ axioms and a friendship relation satisfies some universal properties (Theorem \ref{thm:ex_tree_hil}).
+Section \ref{sec:ext} extends our technical results to cover extensions of $\mathbf{EFL}$ where a modal operator for states (or a knowledge operator) obeys $\mathbf{KT}$, $\mathbf{S4}$ or $\mathbf{S5}$ axioms and a friendship relation satisfies a certain form of universal property (Theorems \ref{thm:ex_tree} and \ref{thm:ex_hil}, Corollary \ref{cor:comp_efls5}).
 The result of this section subsumes the logic given in~\cite{Christoff2016}, provided we drop the dynamic operator from the syntax of~\cite{Christoff2016}.
 Section \ref{sec:fd} concludes this paper.